jsiegenthaler/homebridge-samsungtvht/README.md

 ### View TV Settings
 The Accessory settings icon command **View TV Settings** will open the TV or Home Theater's menu.

+### Multi Key Sequences (Macros) Supported
+The plugin can send multiple key codes, seperate the key codes with spaces.
+A wait(ms) is supported.
+The following example selects TV channel 12 by sending TV, waiting 200ms, then sending keys 1, 2 and Enter with 100ms between each key code:
+"KEY_TV wait(200) KEY_1 wait(100) KEY_2 wait(100) KEY_ENTER"

 ## Configuration
 ### Config via Settings
 It is easiest to configure the plugin via Homebridge: Plugins > Homebridge Samsung TV HT > SETTINGS.